turbot/flowpipe-samples/send_message_to_user_in_microsoft_teams/README.md

-# Send Email Message to Specific Teams User
+# Send Message to Teams User

 Send a message to user in Microsoft Teams.
 If user not found a message will be sent to the specified Team's channel notifying them.